jorinvo/me/pages/posts/2024-09-29-clickhouse-for-embedded-analytics-first-impressions-and-unexpected-challenges.md

 %{
   title: "Clickhouse for Embedded Analytics: First Impressions and Unexpected Challenges",
-  description: "I implemented Clickhouse for an embedded analytics project handling millions of data points, and here I share my first-hand experience with its impressive performance benefits and the unexpected challenges I encountered along the way.",
+  description: "I chose Clickhouse for an embedded analytics project.
+Here are my first impressions and some surprises I encountered along the way.",
   keywords: ["clickhouse", "analytics", "database", "postgres", "OLAP"] }